honusz/Tonalite/docs/groups/changing_group_settings.md

 ### Back

-Go back to the group's channels.
+Go back to the group's parameters.

 ### Save